John Laurens’ War

 General Charles Lee – Military Traitor & Coward

-In John Laurens War, John became aware of General Charles Lee was in a cabal of officers plotting against General Washington.
-Shortly after, in the Battle of Monmouth, John Laurens brought orders to General Charles Lee to advance on the British, but instead he ordered a retreat.
-Shortly after, John Laurens challenged Lee to a duel.
-He was later court-martialed.
-He never returned to the army.
+In the film, John Laurens War, John becomes aware that General Charles Lee is a part of a cabal of officers plotting against General Washington.
+During the Battle of Monmouth, John Laurens had brought orders to General Charles Lee to advance on the British army, but instead Lee ordered a retreat.
+John Laurens confronts Lee with his cowardice and challenges Lee to a duel.
+General Lee was later court-martialed, and dismissed from the American army in 1780.

 GEORGE PERROTTA PORTRAYED